christokita/news-belief-at-scale/README.md

  ```
 This is the living version of the code, although I don't expect many updates to take place going forward.
 The officially archived code for the paper as it was published can be found at [![DOI](https://zenodo.org/badge/251651379.svg)](https://zenodo.org/doi/10.5281/zenodo.13777145)

+An archived copy of the data used in this project can be found at [INSERT DOI]

 ## Project abstract
 Using computational simulations, this project combines social media data and experimental survey data to create an estimate for exposure to and belief in top-trending news articles on Twitter.